peppertech/OracleJETWorkshop2019/part1.md

 });
 ```

-2. From your instructor, get the username and password and set them in 'src/js/appControler.js' as follows:
+2. From your instructor, get the username, password, and service URL and set them in 'src/js/appControler.js' as follows:

 ```js #button { border: none; }
 var USERNAME = 'to be provided by your instructor';